Liu-wenhao-1223/Liu-wenhao-1223.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Wenhao Liu, and I come from Beijing in China.
 I'm a graduate student in University of Southern California right now, majoring Electrical Engineering.
 I completed my Bacholar of Science degree in Electrical Engineering and Automation from [Beijing Information Science & Technology University](https://www.bistu.edu.cn/) in China with a GPA of 86.8/100, fourth in the whole grade.
-During my undergraduate years, I learned various electrical specialized courses, such as Electrical Machinery, Power and Electronics Technology, Automatic Control Theory and many others.
-These courses helped me build a framework of the knowledge in elctrical field and trained my ability to use some tools like MATLAB, Altium Designer, AutoCAD, and Quartus.
+During my undergraduate years, I learned various electrical specialized courses, such as Electrical Machinery, Power and Electronics Technology, Automatic Control Theory, and many others.
+These courses helped me build a framework of knowledge in the electrical field and trained my ability to use some tools like MATLAB, Altium Designer, AutoCAD, and Quartus.
 In addition, I have gained experience of using Python, Pytorch, Fusion 360, and STM32.

 Something I'm interested in
 ======